steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 passing it into the function itself.
 In practice, I have found this is needed very rarely, making the SimpleMock pattern a better tool to grab for first.

-# But How Does SimpleMock Promote Better Design?
+# Step 3: Write Better Abstractions

 Lastly, SimpleMock actually promotes a better design.
-For example, we were writing some tests today and ran into a complicated situation.
+For example, a cooworker was writing some tests today and ran into a complicated situation.
 Take the following sanitized code:

 ``` csharp